isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1015.md

 ---
-title: 'Automatic Flow Wrap Packaging Machine'
+title: 'Industrial/Commercial Slicer'
 permalink: /productivity-solutions-grant/solutionrepo/solution1015
 ---

-## Automatic Flow Wrap Packaging Machine
+## Industrial/Commercial Slicer

 ## Overview

 **Description**

-Flow Wrapping, or Horizontal Form-Fill and Seal (HFFS) is the process of making a horizontal bag from a single roll of film.
-Heat is applied to the ends of the film to form a sealed package.
-The equipment is widely used in the fresh produce sector as it ensures the products are wrapped securely based on the size and shape of the product or tray.
+The slicer is an equipment that replaces manual slicing, allowing for large amounts of food to be cut into smaller pieces of variable thickness, allowing cuts to be uniform.
+The equipment allows for quick slicing of food, allowing for food to be packaged quickly and sent out to customers.

 Cost of equipment capped at $37,500 per unit

 ## Solution Packages Option(s)